jgonfsbl/nomad-consul-vault/README.md

 # Nomad + Consul + Vault
-### Also including: + DNSmasq + HAProxy / Traefik + some example jobs for other typical networked services
+### Also including: + DNSmasq + HAProxy / Traefik + some example jobs for other typically networked services

 The following *how-to guide* was created in order to simplify the creation of a laboratory composed of the follwing components: